rtanglao/resume/teaching/README.md

 For three terms I have mentored 3-10 students per term with Undergraduate Capstone Open Source Projects, with the students working on Waterbear, an open source project I lead to make it easier to learn programming.
 This is an intensive program with weekly reports and meetings, where the students are expected to put in at least 10 hours a week filing and fixing bugs, implementing new features, and working on a larger term project.

+I am the co-host and organizer for the Maker Education Salon, a partnership between Vancouver Maker Faire and Mozilla Hive, which brings educators, librarians, parents, community organizers, makers, and kids together on a quarterly basis, with an annual "Pop-Up" event.
+This helps all the local folks involved in making and education to learn about each other and build connections.

 I am currently seeking a new challenge and would love to pass on the lessons I've learned from 20+ years in the tech industry, working for companies large and small.
 My full technical experience can be found [here](https:https://dethe.github.io/resume/).

 ## Education